Leopard whipray: Biology and ecology

 The natural history of the leopard whipray is poorly understood, partly due to confusion with other species.
 It presumably preys on crustaceans and small fishes.
 Like other stingrays, it is aplacental viviparous, with the developing embryos sustained by histotroph ("uterine milk") produced by the mother.
 The newborns measure roughly 20 cm across and 92 cm long, smaller than in H. uarnak and H. undulata, and have few or no denticles.
 Also in contrast to those two species, young leopard whiprays 50 cm across have still not developed the dorsal denticle band.
 Sexual maturity is attained at 70–80 cm across for males.
 Known parasites of this species include the tapeworms Parachristianella indonesiensis and P. baverstocki.

 Human interactions

-The International Union for Conservation of Nature (IUCN) has not assessed the status of the leopard whipray.
+The International Union for Conservation of Nature (IUCN) has assessed the leopard whipray as an endangered species.
 In parts of Indonesia and probably elsewhere, it is heavily fished for its meat and possibly also skin and cartilage, using bottom trawls, tangle nets, and longlines.
 Most individuals caught in eastern Indonesia are juveniles.